Music Matters: The Importance of Music Education

 23 Audioreputation ‘Ten Important Benefits of Music in Our Schools’ (2017)

 24 Luherisen in Brown ‘The Benefits of Music Education’ PBS Parents’ Website

 27 Laura Lewis Brown ‘The Benefits of Music Education’ PBS Parents’ Website

 28 Audioreputation ‘Ten Important Benefits of Music in Our Schools’ (2017)

 The benefits of music for improved test scores

-In 2007, Christopher Johnson, professor of music education and music therapy at the University of Kansas, published findings from a study 29 which revealed that children in elementary schools (age 5 -10) who received very good music education scored significantly higher grades in English and maths tests (22 per cent higher in English and 20 per cent higher in maths) than children with low quality music programmes, even after he took into account any social disparity between the groups.
-Johnson concluded that the focus required in learning to play a musical instrument is comparable to the focus needed to perform well in standardised assessments and that therefore students who learn a musical instrument are likely to do better in academic tests.
+In 2007, Christopher Johnson, professor of music education and music therapy at the University of Kansas, published findings from a study 29 which revealed that children in elementary schools (age 5 -10) who received very good music education scored significantly higher grades in English and maths tests (22 percent higher in English and 20 percent higher in maths) than children with low-quality music programs, even after he took into account any social disparity between the groups.
+Johnson concluded that the focus required in learning to play a musical instrument is comparable to the focus needed to perform well in standardized assessments and that therefore students who learn a musical instrument are likely to do better in academic tests.

 In the UK researchers have found that children who have been educated in music performance or appreciation score 63 points higher in verbal skills and 44 points higher in maths skills in SATs tests30.